xealits/xealits.github.io/projects/active_projects/cmake_codemodel_graphs/_posts/2025-09-28-clustering-cmake-graphs.md

 Aside of that, the current plan is to make more of these graphs on practice, in order to understand what this tool should do.

-Then it's probably worth to rewrite it, and aim at making a VS Code extension.
+Then, it's probably worth to rewrite it later, and aim at making a VS Code extension.
-It may be worth to rewrite the tool as a library in Dart, to easily deploy it as CLI, GUI and Javascript.
+It may be worth to rewrite the tool as a library in Dart, to easily deploy in CLI, GUI and Javascript.